 is featured in the following itinerary:

-Join renowned wildlife photographer Ashley Grove for a week in Romania's Danube Delta, where purpose-built hides offer excellent opportunities to photograph everything from golden jackals and their cubs to dragonflies, damselflies and an impressive array of bird species.
+Join one of our wildlife photography experts for a week in Romania's Danube Delta, where purpose-built hides offer excellent opportunities to photograph everything from golden jackals and their cubs to dragonflies, damselflies and an impressive array of bird species.

 When to go: May